Strong Duality for a Multiple-Good Monopolist: The Strong Mechanism Design Duality Theorem

 and both the supremum and infimum are achieved.
 Moreover, the infimum is achieved for some $\gamma^*$ such that $\gamma_1^*(X) = \gamma_2^*(X) = \mu_+(X)$, $\gamma_1^* \succeq_{cvx} \mu_+$, and $\gamma_2^* \preceq_{cvx} \mu_-$. \end{theorem}

-The dual problem of minimizing $\int \Lone{x-y}d\gamma$ is an optimization problem that can be intuitively thought as a two step process:
+\begin{mdframed}[style=boxed] {\bf Interpretation of the Strong Dual Problem:} The dual problem of minimizing $\int \Lone{x-y}d\gamma$ is an optimization problem that can be intuitively thought as a two step process:

-\begin{itemize}[label={},leftmargin=0pt] \item \textbf{Step 1}: Transform $\mu$ into a new measure $\mu'$ with $\mu'(X) = 0$ such that $\mu' \succeq_{cvx} \mu$. \chrisnote{This step is similar to sweeping as defined in \cite{RochetChone} where they transform the original measure by mean-preserving spreads.
-However, here we are also allowed to perform mass transfers to coordinatewise larger points.} \item \textbf{Step 2}: Find a joint measure $\gamma \in \Gamma_+(X \times X)$ with $\gamma_1 = \mu'_+, \gamma_2 = \mu'_-$ such that $\int \Lone{x-y}d\gamma(x,y)$ is minimized.
+\textbf{Step 1}: Transform $\mu$ into a new measure $\mu'$ with $\mu'(X) = 0$ such that $\mu' \succeq_{cvx} \mu$.
+This step is similar to sweeping as defined in \cite{RochetChone} where they transform the original measure by mean-preserving spreads.
+However, here we are also allowed to perform positive mass transfers to coordinatewise larger points.

+\textbf{Step 2}: Find a joint measure $\gamma \in \Gamma_+(X \times X)$ with $\gamma_1 = \mu'_+, \gamma_2 = \mu'_-$ such that $\int \Lone{x-y}d\gamma(x,y)$ is minimized.
 This is an optimal mass transportation problem where the cost of transporting a unit of mass from a point $x$ to a point $y$ is the $\ell_1$ distance $\Lone{x-y}$, and we are asked for the cheapest method of transforming the positive part of $\mu'$ into the negative part of $\mu'$.
 Transportation problems of this form have been studied in the mathematical literature.
-See \cite{Villani}. \end{itemize}
+See \cite{Villani}.

-So, overall, the goal is to match the positive mass to the negative at a minimum cost where some operations come for free and some come at a cost equal to the distance that the mass was moved.
+Overall, our goal in the dual problem is to match the positive part of $\mu$ to the negative part of $\mu$ at a minimum cost where some operations come for free, namely we can choose any $\mu' \succeq_{cvx} \mu$ that is convenient to us, foreseeing that transporting $\mu'_+$ to $\mu_{-}'$ comes at a cost equal to the total $\ell_1$ distance that mass travels. \end{mdframed}

-We remark that one direction of the duality theorem is easy to prove.
-Proving the reverse direction in Appendix~\ref{proofsection} is significantly more challenging, and relies on non-trivial analytical results such as the Fenchel-Rockafellar duality theorem.
+We remark that establishing that the right hand side of~\eqref{eq:strong duality} is a weak dual for the left hand side is easy.
+Proving strong duality is significantly more challenging, and relies on non-trivial analytical tools such as the Fenchel-Rockafellar duality theorem.
+We postpone that proof to the online appendix, and proceed to show weak duality.